-The historical Quaker Midwife Mysteries feature unconventional Quaker midwife Rose Carroll in 1888 Amesbury, Massachusetts.
+The historical Quaker Midwife Mysteries feature unconventional Quaker midwife Rose Carroll in late 1880s Amesbury, Massachusetts.
 The Quaker poet and abolitionist John Greenleaf Whittier is a character in the series.

 In Delivering the Truth (Midnight Ink, 2016), Rose becomes a suspect and then a sleuth in two cases of murder.
 Can Rose’s strengths as a counselor and problem solver help bring the murderers to justice before they destroy the town’s carriage industry and the people who run it?
 The book was named Amesbury, MA’s 2016 All-Community Read.